kstaniek/condoor-old/docs/index.rst

 Welcome to Condoor's |version| documentation!
 =============================================

-Condoor provides an easy way to connect to Cisco devices over SSH and Telnet.

-It supports various software and hardware platforms including classic Cisco IOS, IOS XE, IOS XR and IOS eXR.

-Condoor is a pure Python module that uses the Pexpect to provide the session connectivity to the devices.
+Condoor is a pure Python module that uses the `Pexpect <http://pexpect.readthedocs.org>`_ module to provide the session connectivity to the devices.

 Contents: